One of the most common emotions after discovering an affair is betrayed spouse anger.

 Let Your Anger Work for You

-The goal is to learn from it.
+The goal is not to eliminate your anger, but rather to learn from it.

 Your anger is not your enemy.
+It is information and energy.

 It is a signal that something important needs attention.